-Equity price risk is the risk that the fair value of equity securities decreases as the result of changes in the level of equity indices and individual stocks.
-The Bank faces both trading book equity price risk which is managed through the proprietary desk within the Treasury department and banking book equity price risk as a result of the fact that, through the loan restructuring process, it has acquired significant shareholdings in troubled companies.
-Note 81 to the Financial Statements provides information on assets seized by the Bank and held for sale.
+Equity price risk is the risk that the fair value of equities decreases as the result of changes in the level of equity indices and individual stocks.
+The non-trading equity price risk exposure is mainly due to restructuring of the Bank's assets i.e. restructuring of troubled companies which the Bank has taken over.
+For information on assets seized and held for sale and equity exposures, see Notes 26 and 21 respectively to the Interim Financial Statements 30 September 2014.